 The Group does not have any equity interests in Genetron Health.
 As a result of the Contractual Arrangements, the Group has rights to variable returns from its involvement in Genetron Health and has the ability to affect those returns through its power over Genetron Health, and is thereby considered to control Genetron Health.
 Consequently, the Company regards Genetron Health as an indirect subsidiary under IFRS.
-The Group has included the financial position and results of Genetron Health and its
+The Group has included the financial position and results of Genetron Health and its subsidiaries in the consolidated financial statements.

-NOTES TO THE CONSOLIDATED FINANCIAL INFORMATION FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2018 subsidiaries in the consolidated financial statements during the years ended December 31, 2017 and 2018.
 There is currently no contractual arrangement that requires the Company to provide additional financial support to the VIE.

-- 2. Summary of significant accounting policies (Continued) - 2.3 Subsidiaries (Continued) - 2.3.1 Consolidation (Continued) - (a) Subsidiaries controlled through Contractual Arrangements (Continued) - (iii) Agreements that provide the Company with the option to purchase the equity interests in Genetron Health (Continued)
+- 2. Summary of significant accounting policies (Continued) - 2.4 Subsidiaries (Continued) - 2.4.1 Consolidation (Continued) - (b) Risks in relation to VIE and subsidiaries of VIE